storytracer/tzmirror/README.markdown

 	$ cd /var/www/example.com/
 	$ git clone --recursive https://github.com/canbuffi/tzmirror.git

+Done!
+Your mirror should be up and running under `http://www.example.com/tzmirror/`.

 ## Keeping the mirror up-to-date

 If your server runs Linux and has git installed, there is an easy solution to keep your mirror up-to-date: